How to Plant, Grow and Care for Garlic

 Find out where to buy your vegetable, flower and herb seeds based on a variety of important factors, including widest selection, most heirlooms, organic seed and regional varieties.

-The success of your crop depends in large part on when you plant.
-Fall is the best time, aiming for a planting window that's early enough to achieve good root development before the ground freezes and not so early that you have significant top growth.
+The success of your crop depends in large part on when you plant your garlic.
+Fall is the best time for planting garlic, aiming for a planting window that's early enough to achieve good root development before the ground freezes and not so early that you have significant top growth.
 Usually that means planting garlic about the same time as spring-flowering bulbs.
 For example, in Minnesota, that might mean mid to late September, while November or even early December is usually the best time in coastal Virginia.
 You can plant in early spring, but cloves may not have enough time to develop into bulbs, so fall is really best.

 Julie Martens Forney